TheKevJames/web/site/pages/blog/2019-06-15-http-auth-with-google-kms.md

 used so that exposed keys can get expired.
 Google also allows you to manually cause a rotation in case you, say, suspect a breach has occurred.

-Plus its just good practice: if you ever find yourself needing to rotate your keys and you don't already have that infrastructure and workflow in place, you're going to be in for many sleepless nights.
+Plus it's just good practice: if you ever find yourself needing to rotate your keys and you don't already have that infrastructure and workflow in place, you're going to be in for many sleepless nights.